 What are the top kitchen benchtop options?First thing’s first: what are your kitchen benchtop material options, and what are the pros and cons of each choice?
 Our top picks include granite, marble, and Stellastone®.
 Why?
 We’ll break down each option for you right now.

 Granite benchtopsA strong and beautiful natural stone, granite is one of the most popular kitchen benchtop materials thanks to its:

 - Stunning variety of colours and styles to choose from

 - Easy-to-maintain surface, which just needs to be cleaned with soap and water

-- Durability against stains, bacteria, heat, acid, and scratches
+- Durability against abrasion, stains, bacteria, heat and acid

 - Versatility, as it can look both modern and classic

-Stellastone® is an engineered stone made by mixing natural quartz and sand with space-age polyresins and pigments.
+Stellastone®Stellastone® is an engineered stone made by mixing natural quartz and with space-age polyresins and pigments.
 It’s available in a large range of colours and patterns, and it’s appreciated by many families thanks to its: